urnotvicky-li/Techin515_Lab5/README.md

 3. Analyze pros and cons of this edge-first, fallback-to-server approach:
 Pros: It has lower latency for high-confidence predictions; reduces cloud cost and bandwidth use; still ensures accurate results when unsure (fallback to server); works even if server is temporarily unavailable (partial functionality).

-Cons:
-	•	Relies on network for cloud fallback—no internet = no backup.
-	•	Prediction results may vary between local and server model.
-	•	Potential data privacy concerns when sending raw sensor data to server.
-	•	Harder to maintain consistency if local and cloud models are not aligned.
+Cons: It relies on network for cloud fallback—no internet = no backup; prediction results may vary between local and server model; potential data privacy concerns when sending raw sensor data to server; harder to maintain consistency if local and cloud models are not aligned.

+4. Name a strategy to mitigate at least one limitation named in question 3.

+To reduce inconsistency and improve prediction alignment, we can periodically update the local model on the ESP32 to match the latest version used on the server.
+This ensures both models are trained similarly and maintain similar behavior.
+Additionally, compressing the model for local inference can help maintain performance within device limitations.

+⸻